krixgris/makedynamicsql-vsce/README.md

 * `makedynsql.makeDynamic`: Replaces and makes dynsql
 * `makedynsql.unJoinLines`: Splits lines into rows and preserve indentation.
 Reverse of join, thus unjoin
+* `makedynsql.unJoinLinesAnd`: Splits lines into rows and preserve indentation.
+Reverse of join, thus unjoin
+* `makedynsql.unJoinLinesOR`: Splits lines into rows and preserve indentation.
+Reverse of join, thus unjoin

 ## Known Issues